 The St.Vincent Indianapolis General Surgery Residency is committed to training surgeons who will go into either community or academic practices and who will deliver the highest level of skilled compassionate care to their patients.
-The Program enrolled its first residents in 2012, and will graduate its first Chiefs in 2015.
+The Program enrolled its first residents in 2012, and graduated its first Chiefs in June 2015.
 We focus on a close teaching relationship between faculty and residents.
 All of our positions are 5-year categorical positions.
 There are no Preliminary positions at present.
 We currently have 15 residents with 3 at each level from PGY-1 to 5.
 Residents rotate on general surgery, thoracic and vascular surgery, pediatric and transplant surgery.
-There is a rotation which focuses on bariatric and advanced laparoscopic surgery at St. Vincent Carmel Hospital, surgery rotations, and there are rotations on the Trauma Service and Surgical ICU at Methodist Hospital in Indianapolis at the PGY-2 and 3 levels.

 The call schedule is approximately 1 in 5 nights in house for PGY-1 through 4.
 There is currently one month of night float during the PGY-1 year while on the ICU rotation.